 Naturally this is a difficult time for us all and can be anxiety provoking for many.
 Here are a few tips which can help to cope: Stick to reliable, reputable, trustworthy sources of information (HSE, WHO, RTE etc.) and reduce your time on social media scanning for information, spend more time connecting with friends and family.
-Make sure you’re getting plenty sleep, exercise and keep eating healthy nutritious foods (what a great time to cook or bake more).
+Make sure you’re getting plenty sleep, exercise and keep eating healthy nutritious foods.
 Enjoy the downtime (if you have it), play games, have fun, laugh a lot.

 'But then it passed, as all things do.'
 Khaled Hosseini